 The success of online businesses is strongly connected to how easy they can make it for their consumers to find what they are looking for and pay for it.
 As with everything on the internet nowadays, the user experience must be a focal point for e-commerce merchants.
-When it comes to payment methods available at the checkout, each market will have its needs and particularities.
+When it comes to alternative payment methods available at the checkout, each market will have its needs and particularities.

 In Brazil, there are 55 million unbanked adults.
 Furthermore, over 50% of Brazilian households have some type of debt such as installment purchases with credit cards, car leases, loans or insurance.
 Therefore, by offering alternative payment methods at their stores, merchants can open the e-commerce doors to people who otherwise would not have a way to purchase online.